 Around the time that Gideon leaves, David Rossi (Joe Mantegna), one of the founding fathers of the BAU, returns as Senior Supervisory Special Agent.
 He felt the need to come back to handle some unfinished business and finally solve one of his first cases.
 He initially has a hard time adapting to working within the current BTU climate.
 Three times divorced, Rossi is boisterous, occasionally abrasive, and emotional.

-Supervisory Special Agent Derek Morgan (Shemar Moore) is the confident and assertive son of a mixed race couple in a tough Chicago neighborhood.
+Supervisory Special Agent Derek Morgan (Shemar Moore) is the confident and assertive son of a mixed-race couple in a tough Chicago neighborhood.
 He earned a criminal record early on as a youngster after his father died.
-Very physically active, he attended Northwestern University on a football scholarship, is a Judo black belt, runs self defense classes for the FBI, and also worked in a bomb squad unit and as cop in Chicago.
-Morgan is known for being a huge flirt, but hasn’t been able to maintain a stable romantic relationship.
+Very physically active, he attended Northwestern University on a football scholarship, is a Judo black belt, runs self-defense classes for the FBI, and also worked in a bomb squad unit and as a cop in Chicago.
+Morgan is known for being a huge flirt but hasn’t been able to maintain a stable romantic relationship.